vega-ken/tutorials-followed/README.md

 # tutorials-followed
-A series of tutorials that I followed from channels on YouTube.
-Most of them now are from Traversy Media.
+A series of videotutorials that I followed from channels on YouTube (most of them are from Traversy Media).

 I rewrote the code and add coments on parts that I learned.

-Link of the playlist : https://www.youtube.com/watch?v=Wm6CUkswsNw&list=PL1xRhM4Y9kf1y7ho9Ju6Plu3WBtN02DpI
+Link of the series followed : https://www.youtube.com/watch?v=Wm6CUkswsNw&list=PL1xRhM4Y9kf1y7ho9Ju6Plu3WBtN02DpI